MillerKnoll (MLKN)

 5. Revenue Growth

-As you can see below, MillerKnoll’s sales grew at an impressive 9.4% compounded annual growth rate over the last five years.
+As you can see below, MillerKnoll grew its sales at an impressive 10.4% compounded annual growth rate over the last five years.
 This shows it had high demand, a useful starting point for our analysis.

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-MillerKnoll’s recent performance shows its demand has slowed significantly as its revenue was flat over the last two years.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+MillerKnoll’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 1.4% over the last two years was well below its five-year trend.
+MillerKnoll Year-On-Year Revenue Growth

-This quarter, MillerKnoll’s revenue fell by 1.6% year on year to $955.2 million but beat Wall Street’s estimates by 1.5%.
-Company management is currently guiding for a 7.6% year-on-year increase in sales next quarter.
+This quarter, MillerKnoll’s revenue grew by 5.8% year on year to $926.6 million, missing Wall Street’s estimates.
+Company management is currently guiding for a 1.4% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 2.5% over the next 12 months.
-Although this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 5.4% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and implies its newer products and services will fuel better top-line performance.

 6. Operating Margin